Message to Spring 2025 Graduates:

 3. Click View your immunization history.

-4. Click the green Print button to print the page or save as PDF.
+4. Click the green Print button to print or save as PDF.

 Important tips for graduates with T-SHIP:

-• You have access to Campus Health services until May 31.
+• You can access Campus Health services until May 31.

-• If you're going to be living within 30 miles of New Orleans after graduation and while your T-SHIP coverage is still active, notify healthins@tulane.edu no later than the day of commencement, so we can remove the referral requirement from your coverage.
+• If you will still live within 30 miles of New Orleans after graduation and your T-SHIP coverage is still active, email healthins@tulane.edu by the day of commencement to remove the referral requirement.